TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 We ensure the attribute `val` to be the same type as the input `atype` (do type casting if necessary).
 We simply retrieve the value of all other attributes and initialize an instance of class `Prop`.

 After this, we finally dit it!
-We now have `self.props()` with all the values we set either by the dictionary or the configuration file.
+We now have `self.props()` with all the values we set either directly by passing the dictionary or from the configuration file.

 ## Play around with handle props
 `hover over def handle_props`